The Geometry of Memoryless Stochastic Policy Optimization in Infinite-Horizon POMDPs: The Set of Feasible Discounted State-Action Frequencies

 where the right is a multi-homogeneous polynomial\footnote{A polynomial $p\colon\mathbb R^{n_1}\times\dots\times\mathbb R^{n_k}\to\mathbb R$ is called \emph{multi-homogeneous} with \emph{multi-degree} $(d_1, \dots, d_k)\in\mathbb N^k$, if it is homogeneous of degree $d_j$ {in the $j$-th block of variables for $j=1, \dots, k$.}} in the blocks $(\eta_{sa})_{a\in\mathcal A}\in\mathbb R^\mathcal A$ with multi-degree $\mathds{1}_S\in\mathbb N^\mathcal S$.
 If further Assumption \ref{ass:positivity} holds, the inverse implication also holds. \end{restatable} The preceding proposition shows that the state-action frequencies of a linearly constrained policy model, where the constraints only address the policy in individual states form a polytope.
-However, the effective policy polytope is almost never of this box type, see Remark~\ref{app:rem:boxmodels}. \begin{example}[Blind controller] {For a blind controller the linear equalities defining the effective policy polytope in $\Delta_\mathcal A^\mathcal S$ are $\tau_{s_1a} - \tau_{s_2a} = \tau(a|s_1) - \tau(a|s_2) = 0$ for all $a\in\mathcal A, s_1, s_2\in\mathcal S$.
+However, the effective policy polytope is almost never of this box type (see Remark~\ref{app:rem:boxmodels}). \begin{example}[Blind controller] {For a blind controller the linear equalities defining the effective policy polytope in $\Delta_\mathcal A^\mathcal S$ are $\tau_{s_1a} - \tau_{s_2a} = \tau(a|s_1) - \tau(a|s_2) = 0$ for all $a\in\mathcal A, s_1, s_2\in\mathcal S$.
 They translate into the polynomial equalities $\eta_{s_1a}\rho_{s_2} - \eta_{s_2a}\rho_{s_1} = 0$ for all $a\in\mathcal A, s_1, s_2\in\mathcal S$.
 In the case that $\mathcal A = \{a_1, a_2\}$, we obtain

 which is precisely the condition that all $2\times2$ minors of $\eta$ vanish.
-Hence, in this case the set of state-action frequencies $\mathcal N_\gamma^{\mu, \beta}$ is given as the intersection of $\mathcal N_\gamma^\mu$ of state-action frequencies of the associated MDP and the determinantal variety $\mathcal D_1$ of rank one matrices.} \end{example} Now we present a general result concerning the semialgebraic structure of the set of feasible state-action frequencies.
+Hence, in this case the set of state-action frequencies $\mathcal N_\gamma^{\mu, \beta}$ is given as the intersection of $\mathcal N_\gamma^\mu$ of state-action frequencies of the associated MDP and the determinantal variety of rank one matrices.} \end{example}